 Welcome to The Unstandardized

-Standards, power, and markets – without the institutional complacency.
+The Unstandardized is a publication about standards, power, and markets, without the institutional complacency.

-If you care about how rules are made (and by whom), how “voluntary” standards become de facto law, or why technical committees suddenly show up in geopolitical speeches, you are in the right place.
-The Unstandardized is for people who work with standards professionally – in SDOs, regulators, companies, and policy circles – and for those who sense that this hidden infrastructure now matters far beyond compliance checklists.
+It is for people who work in standardization, with standards professionally, for regulators, companies, and policy circles, and for those who sense that this hidden infrastructure now matters far beyond compliance checklists.

 What you’ll find here